mibers/spring-petclinic-angular/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
 Before running the tests make sure you are serving the app via `ng serve`.

+## Running WebUI tests

+Be sure JAVA and Maven is available in your environment.

+Run `mvn clean test` to execute the WebUI tests via [Playwright](https://playwright.dev/).

+Before running the tests make sure you are serving the app via `ng serve`.

+To view Allure web report run `mvn allure serv`

 ## Further help